Small Town Brewery: Products

-Controversy
+Reception

+Not Your Father's Root Beer was awarded Second Place in BeerHoptacular Beer of the Year, in 2013 Beer Advocate rates the Not Your Father's Root Beer 10.7% variant as 94 out of 100.

-Michael Agnew, owner of A Perfect Pint, after visiting the brewery, argued that the equipment he saw could not produce such a high alcohol content using grain, and that therefore perhaps the root beer was spiked with neutral grain spirit, as opposed to fermented like other beer.
-Strange Brews host Andrew Gill speculated that perhaps it was not even beer but rather a flavored malt beverage.
-Kovac's claims that no sugar is added to the beverage, but that its sweetness comes solely from grains and spices, have also been questioned.
+Michael Agnew, owner of A Perfect Pint, after visiting the brewery, argued that the equipment he saw could not produce such a high alcohol content product and suggested the root beer contained added neutral grain spirit.
+Strange Brews host Andrew Gill speculated that perhaps it was not beer but rather a flavored malt beverage.
+Additionally, a Chicago Tribune article questioned the brewery's statement that no sugar is added to the beverage and that its sweetness comes solely from grains and spices.